-- Easy to explore & Navigational flow of project.
+- Easy to explore & Navigational flow of the project.
 Is it Smooth and logical or confusing?
-Logical use of chunking / subheadings etc. Do you easily understand how to navigate the story, or are you confused?
+Logical use of chunking/subheadings etc. Do you easily understand how to navigate the story, or are you confused?
 Why

 - How about the design?
-Why do you like, or dislike, the colours, fonts, general layout, etc.?
+Why do you like, or dislike, the colors, fonts, general layout, etc.?

 - How about the video subtitle font, is it suitable and easy to read?

 - What works well on this story, and how can the designer improve it?